-Our service is built on open data (read all the benefits of open data) Of course our service wouldn't be possible without thousands of people and organisations worldwide who have contributed to the various open geodata projects we build upon.
+Our service is built on open data (read all the benefits of open data).
+Of course our service wouldn't be possible without thousands of people and organisations worldwide who have contributed to the various open geodata projects we build upon.
 Thank you!

 If working with APIs and large amounts of open geodata is your thing - and let's be honest, who can say no to that? - then perhaps you should join us.
 Please check out our jobs page.

-We organise #geomob, a regular meetup of London and Barcelona location based service creators, where we do our best to highlight geo-innovation in all forms.
+We organise #geomob, a regular meetup of location based service creators in various European cities, where we do our best to highlight geo-innovation in all forms.

 Finally, much of our own source code is open-source.
 We welcome your contributions!

-Prior to OpenCage, Ed was co-founder of Lokku, the company that OpenCage spun out of (see below for our story).
+Prior to OpenCage, Ed was co-founder of Lokku, the company that OpenCage spun out of (see above for our story).
 He started his career in the early days of the internet as the first developer at yahoo.de.
 He has an MBA from MIT, a degree in engineering from Duke University, and was a Fulbright Scholar in Weimar, Germany.
 Ed lives in Barcelona, where for fun he maps Sarrià/Tres Torres.